Build powerful and customizable skill trees in your project for Gamemaker.

 Variable Type: Numeric

-The final type of condition that can be applied to a Skill Node is a Skill Tree Point Requirement.
-This requirement specifies that this Skill Node cannot be levelled up until the minimum amount of level up actions have been completed collectively across all nodes on the focused skill tree.
+Another type of condition that can be applied to a Skill Node is a Skill Tree Point Requirement.
+This requirement specifies that this Skill Node cannot be levelled up until the minimum amount of level up actions have been performed collectively across all nodes on the focused skill tree.

 Requirement Combinations